 The problem with email is that it’s slow and often ignored.
 Phone calls are seen as interruptive and intrusive.
 Our customers all used email and phone as main communication channels prior to embracing business text messaging.
 All of them have found that their prospects and customers are more likely to engage with text than to answer email or phone calls.

 You can’t argue with the trends.
 Customers preferences for engaging virtually are growing.
-Conversational text messaging crosses generations and is seen as a welcome and intuitive way for consumers to communicate with companies to do business.
+SMS messages cross generations and is seen as a welcome and intuitive way for consumers to communicate with companies to do business.
 Text messaging is a channel that your company would do well to embrace given that more time is spent texting on a smartphone than talking.

 Check out what else your sales reps can do when they start engaging your buyers with conversational text messaging.